 Why Olamide Davies Talabi Stepped Down From Ogun Central Senatorial Race

-Former Ogun Central Senatorial aspirant, Olamide Davies Talabi, has officially announced his withdrawal from the Ogun Central Senatorial race, citing concerns over internal party developments, personal well-being and the need for reflection and future preparation.
+Former Ogun Central Senatorial aspirant, Olamide Davies Talabi, has officially announced her withdrawal from the Ogun Central Senatorial race, citing concerns over internal political developments, personal well-being and the need for reflection and future preparation.

-In a heartfelt statement released on May 15, 2026, Talabi expressed profound appreciation to supporters, political associates and well-wishers who stood firmly behind his senatorial ambition throughout the campaign period.
+In a heartfelt statement released on May 15, 2026, Talabi expressed deep appreciation to supporters, political associates and loyal followers who stood firmly behind her senatorial ambition throughout the campaign period.

-According to Talabi, despite the growing momentum and increasing support across Ogun Central, he decided to withdraw from the race after deep personal reflection and observations following a political meeting held at the residence of elder statesman, Olusegun Osoba.
+According to Talabi, despite the growing momentum and increasing support across Ogun Central Senatorial District, she decided to step down from the race after deep reflection and observations following a political meeting held at the residence of elder statesman, Olusegun Osoba.

-He explained that while he was initially encouraged by the attitude of respected leaders who appeared committed to unity, peace and preservation of the progressive political legacy in Ogun State, subsequent developments raised serious concerns.
+She explained that while she was initially encouraged by the attitude of respected leaders who appeared committed to unity, peace and preservation of progressive political values in Ogun State, subsequent developments raised serious concerns.

 “A few days after our meeting at Chief Osoba’s residence, I returned home with mixed feelings.
 Initially, I was inspired by the body language of respected leaders whom I believed genuinely desired unity, growth and continuity within the party,” Talabi said.